dentarg/auth0-blog/_posts/2017-08-18-integrating-spring-data-jpa-postgresql-liquibase.markdown

 }
 ```

 Contrastingly to the other entities that we have created, `User` does not have a numerical (`long`) id, but a textual (`String`) primary key.
 Besides that it doesn't have usual properties like email, name, and password.
 These unusual characteristics have an explanation.
-As we don't want to handle sensitive data and we don't want to waste valuable time trying to write authentication mechanisms, we are going to use [Auth0](https://auth0.com) to manage users for us.
-All we will have to do is to persist a unique id that will be sent for us through JWTs (JSON Web Tokens).
+As we don't want to handle sensitive data and we don't want to waste valuable time trying to write secure authentication mechanisms, we are going to use [Auth0](https://auth0.com) to manage user authentication for us.
+Therefore, all we will have to do is to persist a unique id that will be sent for us through JWTs (JSON Web Tokens).

-This approach will free us to focus on the core functionality while we rest assure that one of the most critical parts of our application (security and authentication) will be supported by a huge team of experts: Auth0!
+This approach will free us to focus on the core functionality while we rest assured that one of the most critical parts of our application (security and authentication) will be supported by a great team of experts: Auth0!

 Finally, the last entity that we will create will be called `Attempt`.
 This class will represent the attempts that users make to answer a question.